Queensbury

 Mountain, Queensbury, Bradford, West Yorkshire

-Queensbury itself is most famous as being the home of Black Dyke Mills, and the internationally renowned Black Dyke Mills Brass Band.
+Queensbury itself is most famous as being the home of Black Dyke Mills, and the internationally renowned Black Dyke Mills Brass Band, as well being where Percy Shaw got the inspiration for the invention of "Cats Eyes" on the road to Halifax near Mountain.

 Bronte Country